Family Medical Leave (FML)

 For faculty who accrues vacation, vacation accrual may be used to convert the applicable period of time to a paid leave.

 A paternity leave request is considered a “parental leave” under APM 760-27.
 A parental leave is a full-time or part-time leave without pay for up to a year to care for a newborn or a newly adopted child.
-Accrued vacation may be substituted in lieu of unpaid parental leave.
+Accrued vacation or Pay for Family Care and Bonding (PFCB) may be substituted in lieu of unpaid parental leave.